 Parpera is built specifically for sole traders and freelancers, which means you’ll only be using features that are genuinely useful to you.
 The app is easy to set up (it takes less than 10 minutes!), and you can immediately start sending invoices and taking payments from clients.

 We’ve talked to hundreds of freelancers, and one of the main frustrations for them is dealing with admin that requires switching apps and platforms.
-With Parpera, you’ve got a business bank account and invoicing all in one, so you don’t have to keep switching platforms.
+With Parpera, you’ve got a business account and invoicing all in one, so you don’t have to keep switching platforms.

-Another benefit is that since you’re invoicing directly from your bank account, reconciliation happens automatically and you won’t have to manually match invoices to payments.
+Another benefit is that since you’re invoicing directly from your business account, reconciliation happens automatically and you won’t have to manually match invoices to payments.
 That means less time you need to spend on admin!

 Download the App, register an account, and you’ll be up and running in under 10 minutes.